claws-scot/claws-scot.github.io/meetings/meeting-220623-N.md

 As a consequence, there is no need to check the _run_ script anymore before running a computation, everything happens in the _setup_ script.

-- New terraim maps, with a legend, a scale, a compass and a frame.
+- New terrain maps, with a legend, a scale, a compass and a frame.
 The aspect ratio is frozen to keep elements in place.
+The domain extent specified by the user is referred to as 'Domain' in the legend and the area outside this domain is whitened on the map.

 <p align="center">
   <img src="/docs/meeting/220623/concentration_0330.png" style="height:600px">
 </p>